 Are Interactive LCD Screens a Good Investment for your Organisation?

-So, I’m Adrian and I’m Jonathan.
-And today we’re here to talk to you about the touch LCD.
+Adrian – So, today we’re here to talk to you about the touch LCD.
 What is a touch LCD?
 A touch LCD is like a giant iPad at the front of the room.
 On it you can draw.
 You can even annotate over your presentations and email what you’ve done and sometimes you can even video call from them.

 Jonathan – It’s really growing in popularity.
 They’re powerful tools and big power houses like Microsoft with their Surface Hub, Google Jamboard, Cisco Spark, lots of people are producing them.

 Adrian – Yeah.
 Like you said they’re really powerful but there are few things we need to know about it before putting them everywhere.
 They’re made to do lots of things but sometimes you only need it to make a presentation.
 Right.
 Additionally, it requires lots of training to use this product because they do so many different things.

 Jonathan – Yes, that was the case for my scenario.
 But what kind of niches are they useful for?
 Where can you put them in?

 Adrian – I suppose you can use them in classrooms because the teacher is at the front and is always using it.
 They get really comfortable with it.
 Another place that you can use it is workshopping and brainstorming spaces.
 When you’re creating ideas, they’re really good for annotating over and when you’re making design considerations.

 Jonathan – Oh right.
 What you’ve described there is really Collaboration space and I think you hit the nail on the head.
 The other space I was talking about is a Presentation space.
 When someone asks you to put an interactive LCD screen in, you really need to ask the question “Is the space a Presentation space?” or “Is it a Collaboration space?”.